Key Takeaway

 Why Preserving Muscle Matters So Much

 When you lose significant muscle mass, your basal metabolic rate drops.
 This means your body needs fewer calories to maintain its weight, which makes future weight regain more likely.
-It is one of the reasons why so many people regain weight after dieting: they lost muscle along with fat, their metabolism slowed, and when they returned to normal eating patterns, their body could no longer handle the same caloric load.
+It's one of the reasons why so many people regain weight after dieting: they lost muscle along with fat, their metabolism slowed, and when they returned to normal eating patterns, their body could no longer handle the same caloric load.

 Beyond metabolism, muscle mass is critical for bone health, insulin sensitivity, balance, mobility, and longevity.
 Sarcopenia (age-related muscle loss) is associated with falls, fractures, loss of independence, and increased mortality in older adults.
-If you are losing weight in your 40s, 50s, or beyond, preserving every pound of muscle you can should be a top priority.
+If you're losing weight in your 40s, 50s, or beyond, preserving every pound of muscle you can should be a top priority.

 The Protein Strategy